ChrisLaRocque/astrofolio/src/content/projects/larocque-dev-astro.md

 Currently not in use until I figure out a way to index my collections with Algolia, but the Dialog component will show the search UI.

+##### Footer.astro

+Holds links to my social accounts at the bottom of every page

 ##### Icon.astro

 Used exclusively on the tech cards on the homepage, a nauseatingly verbose component that returns an SVG given a 'name'.
+I believe the performant way to do this would be an SVG sprite

 ##### Layout.astro

-Exactly what you might imagine, adds the `Nav` to every page, includes some top-level classes for the body, and contains all the SEO meta tags.
+Exactly what you might imagine, adds the `Nav` and `Footer` to every page, includes some top-level classes for the body, and contains all the SEO meta tags.

 ##### Nav.astro